31 Jan Calculating Vacation Pay

 It may seem like you did the right thing, but in actual fact, you’ve short changed the employee without even knowing it.
 But don’t worry!
-Payroll Connected is brutally honest, so rest assured its calculation is correct.
-However, let’s dive into what actually goes on with vacation pay, and why it’s not as simple as a regular’s day pay.
+Payroll Connected is brutally honest.
+So if you’re using our software to calculate your payroll (which you can try for 30 days completely free) then rest assured the calculation is correct.
+However, let’s dive into what actually goes on with vacation pay, and why it’s not as simple as a “regular’s day pay”.

 To explain, here’s an example with two employees.
 One works the same regular 40 hours every week.
 We’ll call him Reg.
 The other works a changing number of hours each week.
-We’ll call him Chan (because I’m so creative).
+We’ll call him Chan.
 Both employees get 2 weeks of vacation a year, both get $15.00 / hr, both are paid bi-weekly (26 pay periods a year), and both accrue vacation pay at a rate of 4%.

 First, let’s address the vacation days.
 Two weeks a year, is actually only 10 business days.
 So, to figure out how many vacation ‘days’ you earn every pay check, just divide 10 days by 26 pay periods: